Election Matching Funds

 The City of Albuquerque is subject to a permanent injunction issued from the United States District Court, District of New Mexico, from taking any action to implement the matching funds provision of the Charter Code and the corresponding rules and regulations.

-Participating candidates in the 2013 Regular Municipal Election and in future elections will not receive matching funds from the City and will receive only the initial distribution of funds based upon $1 per registered voters the Elected Official will represent, if elected.
+Participating candidates in Regular Municipal Election will not receive matching funds from the City and will receive only the initial distribution of funds based upon $1 per registered voters the Elected Official will represent, if elected.